3manuel0/Tr3ack/README.md

 # Tr3ack

-A workout tracker Android app for logging strength-training sessions, tracking body weight, and visualizing progress over time.
+Is a workout tracker Android app for logging strength-training sessions, tracking body weight (created for my personal use), and visualizing progress over time.
+(Used AI)

 ## Features